Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Alberta cooperatives

-Your cooperative must be prepared to resolve their own internal disputes, as the Director of Cooperatives does not supervise the conduct of cooperatives.
+Your cooperative must be prepared to resolve their own internal disputes, as Corporate Registry does not supervise the conduct of cooperatives.
 Court remedies are available through the Cooperatives Act.

-Select one of the topics above to learn about your obligation to submit information to the Director of Cooperatives after it is incorporated.
+Select one of the topics above to learn about your obligation to submit information to Corporate Registry after the cooperative is incorporated.

 Your cooperative may be responsible for other business obligations as mentioned for Alberta corporations.

-You can do business in British Columbia or Saskatchewan under the New West Partnership Trade Agreement.
-You can do so at no charge once you have received your Alberta certificate of incorporation.
-To register your cooperative in these provinces refer to the information under Incorporate a business or organization.
+You can do business in British Columbia, Manitoba, or Saskatchewan under the New West Partnership Trade Agreement.
+You can do so at no charge once you have received the Alberta certificate of incorporation for your cooperative.

 Out of province cooperatives

-If your cooperative is incorporated in British Columbia or Saskatchewan, a streamlined process is in place to help you do business in Alberta.
-Contact Corporate Registry in your home jurisdiction for more information.
+If your cooperative is incorporated in British Columbia, Manitoba, or Saskatchewan, a streamlined process is in place to help you do business in Alberta.
+Contact the Corporate Registry office in your home jurisdiction for more information.

-If your cooperative is from another province or country, select one of the topics above to learn about your obligation to submit information to the Director of Cooperatives after it is registered.
+If your cooperative is from another province or country, select one of the topics above to learn about your obligation to submit information to the Alberta Corporate Registry after it is registered.

-Your cooperative may be responsible for other business obligations as mentioned for Out of province corporations.
+Your cooperative may be responsible for other general business obligations as mentioned in Out of province corporations.

 Non-profit companies and societies